-The Pennsylvania Senate may vote next week on Senate Bill 1085, a far-reaching charter school reform bill.
-SB 1085 contains reforms that address serious flaws in the current charter school law, but some provisions would create new accountability, transparency, governance and finance problems for school districts.
+SB 1085 contains some reforms that address serious flaws in the old charter school law, but too many provisions would create new accountability, transparency, governance and finance problems for school districts.

 Click here to tell your state senator that too much is riding on charter school refom.
 Let's get it right.Pennsylvania's 1997 charter school law needs reform.

-While SB 1085 is spot on in some areas, the bill as written has too many flaws to be the comprehensive charter and cyber charter school reform Pennsylvania needs.
+SB 1085 has too many flaws to be the comprehensive charter and cyber charter school reform Pennsylvania needs.